pythonindia/inpycon2023/data/coc.md

 - All communication should be appropriate for a professional audience, including people from many different backgrounds.

+- Do not insult or put down attendees or engage in any action that violates the open, welcoming and sharing spirit of the conference.
 ### Please Refrain From

 - Offensive verbal comments related to gender, sexual orientation,